High Blood Pressure

 If your BP rises into the hypertensive crisis category, you should contact a doctor immediately.

 What Causes High Blood Pressure?

 Generally, there is no single direct cause of HBP.

 It is a cumulative effect of many factors that develop and compound over a long period of time.

-However, there are several factors that play a role including:
+However, several factors play a role, including: